Skip to content

 Your cart is empty

-Behind the Scenes Photoshoot With Nathan Elson
+Behind the Scenes: Color and B&W Photoshoot with Nathan Elson

 “Have you ever had one of those shoots where literally every press of the shutter just felt like you were creating gold?”
 That’s what happened to Canadian photographer Nathan Elson during a photoshoot with model Leticia.
 Spend a few minutes with Nathan as he takes us behind the scenes in his studio to show us how he created his color photographs as well as the black and white images of Leticia.
 At just under six minutes, the education from this video is definitely golden and so are the final images.

-How to Use a Three Light Setup With a Scrim + Foldable V-Flat
+How to Use a Three-Light Setup With a Scrim + Foldable V-Flat

 If you’ve got a studio like Nathan’s with tall ceilings and ample room for gear, you’ll enjoy mimicking his setup.
-If you don’t—don’t worry.
+If you don’t, don’t worry.
 You’ll still gain ideas for future photoshoots, maybe even outdoors where space isn’t an issue.
 Plus, Nathan has plenty of free education on YouTube regarding one-light setups.

 With that said, let’s break down Nathan’s lighting.
 To camera left is the key light, a Godox AD600Pro with a 90cm deep octabox from iFootage, about five feet away from the model, raised and angled down.
 This is to “get a good coverage over her entire body while still keeping the shape and characteristics of the light.”
 According to Nathan, the reason for placing the light slightly higher than the model and angled down is to get “that really nice kinda cross lighting that’s creating those really beautiful shadows that come across the model’s face and body just to create that shape.”

-The key light is metered to F/8 at 1/200, ISO 100, which means Nathan’s camera, a Nikon Z 6II, is also set to F/8 at 1/200, ISO 100 to get a proper exposure.
+The key light is metered to f/8 at 1/200, ISO 100, which means Nathan’s camera, a Nikon Z 6II, is also set to f/8 at 1/200, ISO 100 to get a proper exposure.

-Behind the key light is a white, 12-foot by 12-foot, shoot-through scrim with two Godox AD600Pro lights with medium deep umbrellas.
+Behind the key light is a white, 12-foot by 12-foot, shoot-through scrim with two Godox AD600Pro lights with medium-deep umbrellas.
 These two lights are placed taller than the model and at the same angle as the key light to provide overall fill and follow the same path as the key light.
-They’re also set a stop below the key light at F/5.6 at 1/200, ISO 100.
+They’re also set a stop below the key light at f/5.6 at 1/200, ISO 100.

 On camera right is a foldable V-Flat, with one white panel toward the model to bounce light into the scene and lighten the shadows just a touch.